FresherGAMING/ManaStats/README.md

 # About This Plugin
-Mana is a Pocketmine MP Plugin that will add like stamina features on your server So everytime you're sprint or jump, the mana will decrease But the mana could regen automatically, by default the mana would be regenerated when you're stay in a place If you're walking, sprinting or jumping, the regen will be canceled
+Mana is a Pocketmine MP Plugin that will add like stamina features on your server.\n When you're sprint or jump, the mana will decrease.\n If you want the mana to regen, you have to stay at a place and didn't moving an inch.